nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list contacts.
 2. CONNECTIONS shows a list of contacts.
 3. User provides his index in the list along with the tags to be added.
-4. CONNECTIONS add those tags to that contact.
+4. CONNECTIONS adds those tags to that contact.

     Use case ends.